rangle/ngCourse2/handout/a11y/key-concerns/semantic-markup.md

 ```
 [View Example](https://plnkr.co/edit/LHFNBsdcfbRPFnQg1DE8?p=preview)

-Here, we use the `header` element, which lets the browser know that the elements within are used for providing information about the site as a whole rather than about the specific page and the `navigation` element, which lets the browser know the elements within are related to accessing different parts of the page or site.
+Here, we use the `header` element instead of a `div`.
+This lets the browser know that the elements within provide information about the site as a whole rather than about the specific page.
+We replace anotehr `div` with the `navigation` element.
+This lets the browser know the elements within are related to accessing different parts of the page or site.
 We also nest `router-outlet` within a `main` element, which tells the browser that the content loaded into the router outlet is the main content of the page.

 There are a couple of new attributes on different elements as well to give the browser even more information.
 The `alt` attribute has been added to the image to let the browser know that it's a logo image.
 There's also an `aria-live` attribute on the `main` element.
 This attribute is part of larger spec known as [Accessible Rich Internet Applications (WAI-ARIA)](https://www.w3.org/TR/wai-aria/) which we'll go over in detail.
 This is something that lets screen readers know that the content within the `main` tag will be updated on the client-side after the page has loaded and needs to be watched for updates.